praveens3/Performance-analyser-C-plus-plus/README.md

 ##### So what this library will do for us?
 It will do calculation at granular level with respect to the programmer's interest by a set of manual entries in your source code.

-##### Okay lets speak about the granularity, actually granularity here is in the aspect of calculating performance for the following events,
+##### Okay lets speak about a littel bit of granularity here, actually granularity here is in the aspect of calculating performance for the following events,
 	for a statement,
 	for a set of statements,
 	for a function,